rahuldevyadav/rahuldevyadav.github.io/_posts/2023-03-18-DSA - Day #1 (Arrays).md

 	4. The size of array is predifined and cannot be modified.

 ### Types of arrays:
-- 1-D Array (one dimasional array) -  Values can be decleared with single index for e.g. a[i] -> i is between 0 & n.
+- 1-D Array (one dimasional array) -  Values can be decleared with single index e.g. a[i].

+- n-D (multidimensional array) - multiple index values required to declear array element e.g. _2-D array_ - a[i][j].

 ## Basic setup